Getting started with Infrastructure as Code using Ansible (Introduction & Installation)

 - Developed by Chef

-- Agent must also be installed on the client to be executed.
+- The agent must also be installed on the client where the operation is to be performed

-- Released before Ansible and still released frequently
+- It was released before Ansible and is still being released frequently

 Puppet